duspeccoll/as_utils/README.md

 * as_utils.pl: These are sub-routines that get used in other Perl scripts
 * marc.pl: Script to batch export collection-level MARC records and modify them according to our local cataloging guidelines
+* reports.pl: Reports, mostly JSON, for each of the data models in ArchivesSpace

+These all need quite a bit of code review because I'm sure they're wildly inefficient.
+Haven't had time for that, though.